Integrated Dual Diagnosis Treatment for Bipolar Disorder and Substance Addiction in Los Angeles, California

 Harmony Place is a leading bipolar treatment center in Los Angeles where addicts can receive tailored treatment to begin their road to recovery.

-At Harmony Place, our concurrent treatment program in Los Angeles addresses both bipolar disorder and substance misuse simultaneously, providing a comprehensive approach to your recovery journey.
+At Harmony Place, our concurrent treatment program in Los Angeles addresses both bipolar disorder and substance abuse simultaneously, providing a comprehensive approach to your recovery journey.
 Treating these conditions together ensures a more effective and lasting healing process.
 Ready to take the next step?
 Call us today at (855) 652-9048.

 The cost of dual diagnosis for addiction treatment and bipolar disorder in Los Angeles, CA, varies based on factors such as the type of addiction intervention, substance abuse prevention programs, and the severity of substance misuse and bipolar mental health condition.
 Treatment duration and the specific services you require also influence the overall cost.